eTextile/Lulu/Hardware/README.md

   - Embroidery solution : (TODO)

 ## TODO
-- Thermal PCB that will help with heat dissipation
+- Optimize the heat dissipation produced by the power LED
+- Identifying distributors in Europe
+- Look for side LEDs 60-150 mA